Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: the `top-down' approach for a hybrid jet model

-In summary, we use $kT_{\rm max}-F_{\rm max}$ as the characteristic temperature and the corresponding flux for the quasi-thermal emission, to replace $kT_{\rm ob, BB}-F_{\rm BB}$ in diagnosing the magnetization of the outflow.
-If we do not consider the intermediate photosphere~\citep[see][for similar details]{2022MNRAS.512.5693S} in the outflow, $kT_{\rm max}-F_{\rm max}$ could be taken as a good probe for the properties of the outflow.
+In the modeling with BB+NT, $kT$ and $F_{\rm BB}$ is used in the `top-down' approach to diagnose the jet properties, while for the modeling with mBB, we use $kT_{\rm max}$ and $F_{\rm max}$ as the characteristic temperature and the corresponding flux for the QT emission, to replace $kT$ and $F_{\rm BB}$ .
 If $(1+\sigma_0)>1$, QT emissions are from magnetized photosphere. $\sigma_{15}$ determined at radius $r=10^{15}$ cm is used to speculate the origin of NT emissions if it exists in the emission.
-Note that we do not know the initial radius $r_0$ for the outflow, thus we first assume a series of $r_0=10^7 - 10^9$ cm in the calculation, however, it is found that only a narrow range of $r_0$ could give reasonable results with constraints from $\eta$, $(1+\sigma_0)$, $r_{\rm ra}$, $r_{\rm ph}$, and $r_{\rm c}$ for each regime. \textbf{We consider these saturated regimes of rapid acceleration, including Regime II, III, V and VI.
+Note that we do not know the initial radius $r_0$ for the outflow, thus we first assume a series of $r_0=10^7 - 10^9$ cm in the calculation, however, it is found that only a narrow range of $r_0$ could give reasonable results with constraints from $\eta$, $(1+\sigma_0)$, $r_{\rm ra}$, $r_{\rm ph}$, and $r_{\rm c}$ for each regime.
+We consider these saturated regimes of rapid acceleration, including Regime II, III, V and VI.
 For the unsaturated regimes, such as Regimes I and IV, $\eta$ can not be determined from the observation, which are not considered.
 Besides, the typical value, $Y=2$, is considered in the procedure, where $Y$ is the ratio between the total fireball energy and the energy emitted, and $Y\gtrsim1$.
-Constant or decreasing $r_0$ values with time are both accepted, if one considers the depletion of the envelope. }
+Constant or decreasing $r_0$ values with time are both accepted, if one considers the depletion of the envelope.

-If $(1+\sigma_0)\simeq1$, it is similar to the case of the pure hot fireball (Case I).
+If $(1+\sigma_0)\simeq1$, it is similar to the case of the pure hot fireball.
 In this case, $r_0$ could be directly determined by the method in \cite{2007ApJ...664L...1P}.
-The generalized method with $kT_{\rm max}-F_{\rm max}$ can be applied in this case as well.
+The generalized method with $kT_{\rm max}\mbox{--}F_{\rm max}$ can be applied in this case as well.

-\subsection{Test with control samples: GRB 210121A and GRB 210610B}
+\section{Test with control samples: GRB 210121A and GRB 210610B}

-\subsubsection{A control sample of Case II.A: GRB 210610B}
+\subsection{A control sample of hybrid outflow: GRB 210610B}

-For comparison, GRB 210610B originated from a hybrid jet~\citep{2022ApJ...932...25C}, is also used to test this method, and $(1+\sigma_0)>1$ is expected at least in one time bin in time-resolved analysis.
+As analyzed in \citep{2022ApJ...932...25C}, GRB 210610B has low-energy indices that are ranging from -0.2 to -0.5 and all greater than the synchrotron cutoff, which implies that most of the emission are photospheric; the top-down approach is performed based on the modeling with a BB+NT to diagnose the magnetization, and it suggests that GRB 210610B is originated from a hybrid jet.
+Note that there exist observations of the afterglow~\citep{2021GCN.30275....1K}, which implies that it is not from a pure hot fireball.
+In this section, GRB 210610B is used to test this method based on the modeling with mBB+NT, and $(1+\sigma_0)>1$ is expected at least in one time bin in time-resolved analysis.